 - Respite and or day-care for the child/young person;

 - Practical support for the carers - help with cleaning, transport (where applicable);

 - Additional support from within fostering for the carers - buddies, peer intervention support, support groups (e.g. Carer's Support Line);

 - Additional training needs of carers;

-- Referral to HARP for placement stability consultation.
+- Referral to East and West Practice and Resources Panel for placement stability consultation.

-Invitations must also go to any Children's Services staff and partner agencies believed to be relevant to contributing to knowledge around an appropriate support package for a child.
+Invitations must also go to any Children's Services staff and partner agencies believed to be relevant to contributing to knowledge around an appropriate support package for a child/young person.

-These may include, dependent on age, existing needs and circumstances of the child:
+These may include, dependent on age, existing needs and circumstances of the child/young person:

 - Fostering and Residential Managers;